matthold86/mjh140_CloudHostedNotebook/README.md

 ### Summary:

-The objective of this project is to evaluate college basketball teams on their adjusted offense and adjusted defense scores extracted from the KenPOMS database.
+The objective of this project is to use a cloud hosted notebook to evaluate college basketball teams on their adjusted offense and adjusted defense scores extracted from the KenPOMS database.

 * `Adjusted Offense`: Points Scored per 100 Posessions
 * `Adjusted Defense`: Points Allowed per 100 Posessions